How to find reliable information about CV19

 It’s best that you stick to trusted sources of information about the virus, symptoms, treatment, how to stay safe and what you should do if you have symptoms.
 There is lots of misinformation out there, some of it well-meaning but inaccurate and some of it alarming.
 Don’t believe everything you read or see!

-Trusted sources might include the NHS, UK Government, and other public authorities such as local councils, the Police, mainstream news channels such as the BBC, and the World Health Organisation (WHO) for international perspective.
+Trusted sources might include the NHS, UK Government, and other public authorities such as local councils, the Police, and the World Health Organisation (WHO) for international perspective.
 Links to some of these can be found below:

 - NHS: https://www.nhs.uk/conditions/coronavirus-covid-19/